davidtannyu/Alien-Raiders/README.md

 ### Background

 Alien Raiders is a 1-player game inspired by the classic game, Space Invaders.
-In space invaders, the player starts out at the bottom of the screen while an army of aliens spawn at the top in a formation.
+In Space Invaders, the player starts out at the bottom of the screen while an army of aliens spawn at the top in a formation.

 The player's controls are left, right and fire.
 Upon firing, a projectile will